SkylineCommunications/dataminer-docs/develop/tools/TOONuGet/Producing_NuGet.md

 - The ID of the package must start with `Skyline.DataMiner.`
 - The version must be a valid version.
-- The authors field must not be empty and shorter than 4000 characters.
+- The authors field must not be empty and must be shorter than 4000 characters.
-- The description field must not be empty and shorter than 4000 characters.
+- The description field must not be empty and must be shorter than 4000 characters.
 - The NuSpec file must contain a valid license.
-- The copyright field must not be empty and shorter than 4000 characters.
+- The copyright field must not be empty and must be shorter than 4000 characters.

 > [!NOTE]
-> If you use the `$id$`, `$version$`, `$author$`, `$title$`, `$description$`, `$copyright$` placeholder tokens in the corresponding fields of the NuSpec file these will be replaced with the corresponding info from the AssemblyInfo file from the project.
+> If you use the `$id$`, `$version$`, `$author$`, `$title$`, `$description$`, or `$copyright$` placeholder tokens in the corresponding fields of the NuSpec file, these will be replaced with the corresponding info from the AssemblyInfo file from the project.

 > [!NOTE]
 > For more information about the NuSpec schema, refer to [.nuspec reference](https://docs.microsoft.com/en-us/nuget/reference/nuspec).